By Dylan Shulman By Dylan Shulman | February 24, 2022 | Lifestyle Hotels For A Staycation

 Conrad Washington, DC

-Step inside this architecturally, awe-inspiring hotel, housing wondrous rooms with high ceilings, inset lighting and floor-to-ceiling windows, as well as sprawling ballrooms and elevated outdoor terraces.
-Inside the 2,405-square-foot Presidential Suite, host a dinner party for 10 in the dining room, relax before the fire sipping Champagne or regale an audience while seated at the baby grand piano.
+Step inside this architecturally awe-inspiring hotel, housing wondrous rooms with high ceilings, inset lighting and floor-to-ceiling windows, as well as sprawling ballrooms and elevated outdoor terraces.
+Inside the 2,405-square-foot Presidential Suite, host a dinner party for 10 in the dining room, relax before the fire sipping Champagne or regaling an audience while seated at the baby grand piano.
 950 New York Ave.
 NW, 202.844.5900, conradwashingtondc.com

 The Darcy

-As a pet friendly option conveniently located in DuPont Circle, The Darcy sports American style with European accents and premiere amenities like a fitness center and coffee bar.
+As a pet-friendly option conveniently located in Scott Circle, The Darcy sports American style with European accents and premiere amenities like a fitness center and coffee bar.
 After a sip of espresso, look no further for a bite than the in-house eatery, Gerard Street Kitchen.
-Global flavors in dishes like paratha tacos and Korean crispy chicken wings paired with signature cocktails sure to satisfy your cravings.
+Global flavors in dishes like paratha tacos and Korean crispy chicken wings paired with signature cocktails are sure to satisfy your cravings.
 1515 Rhode Island Ave.
 NW, 844.489.9661, thedarcyhotel.com

 Fairmont Washington, DC, Georgetown

-A modern paradise set in the backdrop of our capital city, the Fairmont Washington is a stunning locale with grand square stone pillars, inventive lighting fixtures, lavish seating and a lush green courtyard where guests can savor premium cocktails and small bites from the Lobby Lounge.
-Before your big night out, enlist the on-property Birds and Fellows Salon to ensure you look as pristine as your surroundings.
+A modern paradise set in the backdrop of our capital city, the Fairmont Washington is a stunning locale with grand square stone pillars, inventive lighting fixtures, lavish seating and a lush green courtyard where guests can savor premium cocktails and small bites from the Lobby Lounge and the Courtyard Bar.
+Step onto the Mezzanine floor for a rejuvenating workout at the Balance Gym, with Fairmont Fit even offering fashionable Reebok workout apparel for guests.
 2401 M St. NW, 202.429.2400, fairmont.com/washington

 Four Seasons Hotel Washington, DC

 As the only five-star, five-diamond hotel in the city, the Four Seasons Hotel Washington, DC is a must-visit.
-Once checked in, explore a top of the line spa and the Bourbon Steak restaurant.
-In the upscale American steakhouse, Michelin-starred chef Michael Mina pairs a signature whiskey cart with refined dishes, which can be enjoyed in the sleek dining room or on the patio.
-During the warmer months, dine in garden space, or, while the weather is brisk, from a private, heated Chalet Suite.
+Once checked in, explore private fitness clubs, a top-of-the-line spa and the Bourbon Steak restaurant.
+In this upscale American steakhouse, Michelin-starred chef Michael Mina serves signature dishes like Maine lobster pot pie and phyllo-crusted sole, which can be enjoyed in the sleek dining room or on the patio.
+During the warmer months, dine in the garden space or, while the weather is brisk, from a private, heated Imperial Suite.
 2800 Pennsylvania Ave.
 NW, 202.342.0444, fourseasons.com/washington

 The Hay-Adams

-Recently labeled the number one hotel in DC by a national publication, The Hay-Adams is a perfect urban getaway that overlooks the city’s famous monuments.
+The Hay-Adams is a perfect urban getaway overlooking the city’s famous monuments.
 With two options for fine dining, guests can enjoy upscale American cuisine for brunch at The Lafayette before adventuring to the cozy and stylish Off The Record bar once evening falls.
 800 16th St. NW, 202.638.6600, hayadams.com

 The Jefferson, Washington, DC

-After 99 years of service, The Jefferson is now the most awarded hotel in the District.
-Combining modern day amenities with classic influences, the renowned stay houses antiques and artwork, plus The Greenhouse, where contemporary cuisine is served underneath a skylight surrounded by greenery.
+With over 99 years of service, The Jefferson is now the most-awarded hotel in the District.
+Combining modern-day amenities with classic influences, the renowned stay houses antiques and artwork, plus The Greenhouse, where contemporary cuisine is served underneath a skylight surrounded by greenery.
 Quill cocktail bar continues this theme, traditionally designed with dark wood paneling and leather upholstery.
 1200 16th St. NW, 202.448.2300, jeffersondc.com

-Just a few blocks away from the Washington Monument lies Mandarin Oriental.
-Situated in the city’s hustle and bustle, guests are a stone’s throw from top attractions like the District Wharf neighborhood.
-Inside, the height of luxury is the two bedroom Presidential Suite—slip into the infinity bath, lounge in the living room with sweeping city views or entertain in the dining room for eight.
+Just a few blocks away from the Washington Monument lies the Salamander Washington DC.
+Situated in the city’s hustle and bustle, guests are a stone’s throw from top attractions like The Wharf DC.
+Inside, the height of luxury is the two-bedroom Presidential Suite—lounge in the grand living room with sweeping city views or entertain in the media room.
 1330 Maryland Ave.
-SW, 202.554.8588, mandarinoriental.com/washington
+SW, 844.860.2741, salamanderdc.com

 Park Hyatt Washington DC